byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 If you are having trouble with the brightness of the HAT display, you can hold the joystick in the up or down position during the animated QR code loop to change the brightness of the screen.
 There are right brightness levels from very dim to very bright.

+> Adjust QR brightness by holding the joystick up/down during the animated QR loop.
+{: .prompt-tip }

 ![Image](/assets/img/seedsigner-tutorial-images/135.webp)

 ### Step Four: Finalize Import

 Back in Sparrow Wallet, once you scan the animated QR codes, you can name your new wallet and add an optional password.

-Be careful not to confuse this password with your passphrase.
-This password in Sparrow Wallet is just to encrypt the wallet file on your PC.
+> The Sparrow wallet password encrypts the local file; it is not your wallet passphrase.
+{: .prompt-info }

 ![Image](/assets/img/seedsigner-tutorial-images/136.png)